phw/musicbrainz-magic-tagger-button/README.md

 In addition this script will improve the tagger buttons themselves.
 Instead of just being static images they will change after being clicked, depending on whether the browser integration worked or not.

+> [!IMPORTANT]
-**Important:** To use this script in Chromium based browsers you must use MusicBrainz Picard 2.6.0b1 or later.
+> To use this script in Chromium based browsers you must use MusicBrainz Picard 2.6.0b1 or later.
-  In Firefox it works also with earlier versions of Picard, but using Picard 2.6 or later is still recommended.
+> In Firefox it works also with earlier versions of Picard, but using Picard 2.6 or later is still recommended.

 ## Installation